suhaibkhan2005-afk/ML-Lab/README.md

-# ML-Lab
+# ML2-Lab
-All the ML Lab programs will be saved here
+All the ML2 Lab programs will be saved here